robertorosero/pyhtonmig/Doc/library/doctest.rst

 .. exception:: DocTestFailure(test, example, got)

-   An exception thrown by :class:`DocTestRunner` to signal that a doctest example's actual output did not match its expected output.
+   An exception raised by :class:`DocTestRunner` to signal that a doctest example's actual output did not match its expected output.
 The constructor arguments are used to initialize the member variables of the same names.